-Djirra and Dardi Munwurro are pleased to announce this gathering to be held in mid-November 2020 in Melbourne: ‘Women’s Business, Men’s Business, Everyone’s Business, Our Cultural Way’.
+Djirra and Dardi Munwurro are pleased to announce this gathering to be held in December 2020 in Melbourne: ‘Women’s Business, Men’s Business, Everyone’s Business, Our Cultural Way’.
 This national gathering is for our people to come and discuss solutions which work to address the most significant issues impacting us since colonisation.
 Too often we are invisible to policy and decision makers and face many barriers to deliver as specialist Aboriginal and Torres Strait Islander organisations.

 Women’s Business, Men’s Business, Everyone’s Business, Our Cultural Way is for Aboriginal and Torres Strait Islander organisations, communities and individuals, and others who work to address issues impacting Aboriginal and Torres Strait Islander women, men and children.
 Aboriginal and Torres Strait Islander organisations will lead the discussion as we take an in-depth look at community owned, designed, led and controlled solutions.